Best Extended Car Warranties in Utah

 There are two primary categories of car warranties: stated-component and exclusionary.
 Both types are designed to pay for repairs when covered parts fail under normal use.

-• A stated-component warranty covers only the parts listed in the contract.
+• stated-component warranty covers only the parts listed in the contract.
 For example, a drivetrain warranty covers your car's transmission, drive axle, drive shaft, differential and transfer case.
 A powertrain warranty includes all of those parts, plus your engine.

 • An exclusionary warranty covers everything except the parts named in the contract.
 For example, a bumper-to-bumper plan covers almost all parts except a short list of excluded items.